 Since the name of this blog is the NYC Traveler, you may be curious about what the NYC Traveler does when I'm in NYC, my hometown.
-Below you will find some my picks for visiting New York City (and some of the surrounding areas).
+Below you will find some my picks for 5 more places we like visit in New York City (and some of the surrounding areas).
 If you are a NYC metropolitan area resident, you might find some areas to visit for the first time or worth a re-visit.

 1. Walk through Harlem, without a tourist guide.
 An app or a guidebook is just as good and you will develop your sense of adventure.
 Suggestion: Start at West 125th Street and 7th Avenue (also known as Dr. Martin Luther King Jr Blvd and Adam Clayton Powell Jr Blvd), and make your way downtown, ending at Central Park at 110th Street.
 Don't just stay on one boulevard.
 Add this to your 5 more places to visit in New.
 York and don't forget about Frederick Douglass Boulevard.

 2. Walk over the Brooklyn Bridge from Manhattan and explore the DUMBO (Down Under Manhattan Bridge Overpass) area, a really cool place to be: parks, shopping, dining.
 Want to add to your 5 more places to visit in New York?
 Check out Domino Park.